eth-cscs/abcpy/doc/source/getting_started.rst

 The source code can be found in `examples/backends/dummy/pmcabc_multiple_models.py`.

-Using perturbation kernels
+Complex perturbation kernels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will consider the same example as in the `Using multiple hierarchical models`_ section.
+We will consider the same example as in the `Multi-view models`_ section.

 As pointed out earlier, it is possible to define complex perturbation kernels, perturbing random variables in different ways.
 Let us assume that we want to perturb the schools location, as well as the scholarship score, using a multivariate normal kernel.
 However, the remaining parameters we would like to perturb using a multivariate Student's-T kernel.